jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 This is an extremely simple modification of the Doom's Fist weapon to make it right-handed.
 Note, we use both `PSPF_Flip` and `PSPF_Mirror`, so that both the sprites visuals *and* position are flipped.
 We call the function in the first Select state, so that it's applied immediately.

-As for modifying the flags directly, in general it's not =really more useful than using `A_OverlayFlags`, since the code will be longer.
+As for modifying the flags directly, in general it's not really more useful than using `A_OverlayFlags`, since the code will be longer.
 However, it's still useful to know how it works.
 Here's the same right-hand fist done via ZScript pointers:

 ```csharp
 class RightHandFist : Fist